Diego Cabello

 Date: 2025 Oct 13

 Recently I read the essay “How Dawkins Got Pwned” by Mencius Moldbug.
-Curtis Yarvin in his interviews repeatedly goes back to how his mother was a WASP and a very popular socialite in Nassau county, his father worked in the State Department, and his grandparents on his father’s side were members of the CPUSA.
+Moldbug in his interviews repeatedly goes back to how his mother was a WASP and a very popular socialite in Nassau county, his father worked in the State Department, and his grandparents on his father’s side were members of the CPUSA.
 I think it a worthy exercise to do the same thing.
 Well, in his essay, Moldbug made a big point of tracing traditions into a cladogram.
 But I am not entirely sure where on the heritage cladogram I fall.
 My mother is what I would describe as a fanatic Catholic.
 Her beliefs can be characterized in this one pivotal moment, when she was going to go to Rice University in Houston for undergrad when she encountered the infamous “Rice Purity Test” at orientation week and got freaked out by its unholy inclusions and so left Rice and at the last minute enrolled in Thomas More College in New Hampshire, a fanatical, fundamentalist, even extremist Catholic bastion “in the middle of nowhere”, as she described it.
 A New Hampshire commune, but Catholic.
 Remarkably, even a non-papist Catholic bastion, as some there did not recognize the Pope’s authority since the Vatican II council from 1960, which “Protestantized” the Catholic Church.
-One of several of these Catholic educational outposts in this country, where the only place they could fester their strain was out in the woods.
-There are a few other places like that th...
+One of several of these Catholic educational outposts in this country, where the only place their strain could fester was, out in the woods.
+There are a few other places like that that can be ...

 Glass